marmita-de-redon/hugo-redon-podcast/README.md

+# Hugo Redon Podcast

+This is forked from: github.com/chipzoller/hugo-clarity.
+It adds the functionality for working with the podcasts RSS feed (compatible with Apple Podcasts).

+The RSS feed URL is available at http://localhost:1313/feed/podcast/index.xml

+Everything else, is from the original work:

 # Hugo Clarity

 A technology-minded theme for Hugo based on VMware's open-source [Clarity Design System](https://clarity.design/) featuring rich code support, dark/light mode, mobile support, and much more.
 See [a live demo at __neonmirrors.net__](https://neonmirrors.net/).